-The administrative officer shall be appointed by the Vice President of Human Resources and Administration.
-The faculty member shall be appointed by the Vice President of Human Resources and Administration, after consultation with the Director of Safety & Security and the Faculty Senate President.
-The student member shall be appointed by the Vice President of Human Resources and Administration, after consultation with the Director of Safety & Security, the Dean of Students and the Student Body President.
+The administrative officer shall be appointed by a member of the cabinet as designated by the college President.
+The faculty member shall be appointed by a member of the cabinet as designated by the college President, after consultation with the Director of Safety & Security and the Faculty Senate President.
+The student member shall be appointed by a member of the cabinet as designated by the college President, after consultation with the Director of Safety & Security, the Dean of Students and the Student Body President.
 The Chair is elected annually by the members of the Board.